 Brushing will not remove tartar/scale already on your pet’s teeth.
 To help prevent gum disease, we recommend dry food twice a day, and your veterinarian will recommend the type of food.

 Dental care for dogs is important and can start with diet.
-The benefits of dry food, there are further advances with the dry food by various companies that also help, such as the phosphate crystal coating that Eukanuba uses on their dry foods, which stops/reduces bacteria being able to make tartar/scale and the T/D dry food made by Hills, which is a fibrous food that does not shatter on impact and rubs the slime off teeth before it can become tartar/scale.
+The benefits of dry food has further advances with companies improving their products that also help, such as the phosphate crystal coating that Eukanuba uses on their dry foods, which stops/reduces bacteria being able to make tartar/scale and the T/D dry food made by Hills, which is a fibrous food that does not shatter on impact and rubs the slime off teeth before it can become tartar/scale.
 Dental chews can also help keep teeth clean/slow tartar buildup.

 Bones can be used to keep teeth clean, but only use large uncut bones.
 It is the chewing/gnawing at the bone that keeps teeth clean.
 And be careful not to let your dog eat bones.
 Dogs that eat bones eventually break teeth, which leads to costly tooth removal (costly) or a root canal to preserve the tooth (really expensive!).